mdelotavo/apigee-cli/Welcome.rst

 .. warning::

-   We primarily use and test with SSO; basic and MFA authentication may still work, but we no longer actively use or verify them.
+   We primarily use and test with SSO; basic and MFA authentication may still work, but we no longer use or test them.

 The Apigee Edge command-line interface is an unofficial Python command-line tool built to simplify and automate Apigee Edge API usage, with support for SSO, MFA, and basic authentication.